liip/LiipTranslationBundle/README.md

 LiipTranslationBundle
 =====================

-This Bundle provide various tools to ease translation management of a Sf2 app.
+This Bundle provide various tools to ease translations management of a Sf2 app.

 Installation
 ------------